ganeshk627/pc-build/README.md

 ## Cabinet
 - Decide cabinet based on motherboard type (ATX, mATX, ITX)
 - Check cabinet needs extra fans sized 92mm/120mm/140mm
-> ATX is supported for all the types of motherboard
+> ATX is supported for all types of motherboard

 ## Cooling
-- Water cooling is better for gaming but it's costly and efficient
+- Water cooling is better for gaming even if it's costly but efficient
 - Air-cooling fan is enough for productivity and the CPU power is less than 65 watts since it is low cost.